 From 2016 to 2020, the UK Government and EU leaders negotiated the terms of the EU-UK Withdrawal Agreement to set out the terms of UK withdrawal from the European Union.
 Terms related to trade were of particular contention due to many factors such as product certification schemes and the complicating factor of the Northern Ireland Protocol – this was referred to in the media as the ‘Irish backstop’.
 The decision of this Protocol was for Northern Ireland to continue to adopt EU trade standards in the Single Market alongside the Republic of Ireland and other EU nations, whereas England, Scotland, and Wales will transition to UK standards.

 The UK withdrew its membership from the European Union and the European Economic Area on 31 January 2020.
 The new UK rules on product certification were introduced on 1 January 2021.
 Businesses and companies in both the UK and EU will have a 1-year transition period to implement the new product certification regime for products sold in the UK.
 UK businesses and companies trading in the EU will still be required to carry the CE mark on required products.
-The new UKCA regime will be fully implemented on 1 January 2022.
+The new UKCA regime was fully implemented on 1 January 2022.

 What product certifications are required in the UK?